 Dog Body, Tongue, and House Shadow Animation Effects

-- We replicated the same animation effect on the Tongue and just changed the Grow Rate to 105% Horizontal, with the rest of the settings remained the same as Auto Reverse, 0.15 Seconds Duration, and Repeat Until End of Slide.
+- We replicated the same animation effect on the Tongue and just changed the Grow Rate to 105% Horizontal, with the rest of the settings remaining the same as Auto Reverse, 0.15 Seconds Duration, and Repeat Until End of Slide.
 If you like then you can also apply the Short Down Motion Path as we applied to the Head and Nose.

 - So we did the same with House Shadow; another short Motion Path with Auto Reverse.

 The article also applies to the following versions: